johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2026-07-06-open-source-who-is-your-dr/index.md

 He's a friend and I trust him.
 So I asked him if he would be willing to do whatever is necessary for `ts-loader` if I cannot.
 This is not me signing him up to toil down the open source mines for life.
 No. Rather, I have given him the relevant access to the `ts-loader` assets, and I trust him to make choices on its behalf if I cannot.

 Happily, he said yes.
 So now I can sleep a little easier at night knowing that if I cannot maintain `ts-loader` anymore, Ashley will be able to do whatever he deems appropriate.
-He'll know what that is, should the day come, and (as I've said) I trust him.
+He'll know what that is, should the day come.
 He rocks.

 ## Signing off (but I hope not for a while)